 The Water Safety With Colin & Friends program has flexible components which can be administered over two weeks, one week, or even one day in order to meet your group's needs.
-Lessons can be taught in a traditional classroom setting, outdoors, poolside, or anywhere children are already gathered for a regular learning activity.
-Additionally, if a local swim lesson provider is available, the classroom lessons pair seamlessly with in-water lessons.
-Note that all curriculum options are appropriate for children in preschool through first grade (ages 3 to 7), with modifications available for older students.
+Lessons can be taught indoors, outdoors, poolside, or anywhere you are teaching swimming lessons.
+This curriculum pairs seamlessly with in-water lessons by providing complementary safety topics you can correlate to swimming skills.
+Note that all activities are appropriate for children in preschool through first grade (ages 3 to 7), with modifications available for older students.